Glossary

 Repeat: Repeat is a term used to describe how often a pattern repeats on a fabric.

-Return: A return is the distance from the face of a curtain rod to the wall of casing where the bracket is attached.
+Return (Drapery): A return is the distance from the face of a curtain rod to the wall of casing where the bracket is attached.

 Rod Pocket: A rod pocket is a hollow sleeve in the top and sometimes bottom of a curtain through which a rod is inserted.